npm/npm/doc/cli/npm-uninstall.md

 * `--save-optional`: Package will be removed from your `optionalDependencies`.

+Further, if you have an `npm-shrinkwrap.json` then it will be updated as well.

 Scope is optional and follows the usual rules for `npm-scope(7)`.

 Examples: